PacktPublishing/Google-Cloud-Associate-Cloud-Engineer-Certification-and-Implementation-Guide/README.md

 **Master the deployment, management, and monitoring of Google Cloud solutions**

 ## What is this book about?
+This book serves as a guide for students preparing for ACE certification, offering invaluable practical knowledge and hands-on experience in implementing various Google Cloud Platform services.
+By actively engaging with the content, you’ll gain the confidence and expertise needed to excel in your certification journey.

 This book covers the following exciting features:
 * Grasp the key topics needed to achieve ACE certification